alexandersandberg/alexandersandberg.com/Content/colophon.md

 layout: page
 ---

-This website is my personal _home on the internet_.
+Welcome to my personal _home on the internet_ where I share things about myself—what I’m thinking about, what I’m working on, what I aspire towards, etc.

-I still publish some content elsewhere, like on Twitter at [@alexandberg](https://twitter.com/alexandberg), but I one day hope to break free from that.
+I still publish some content elsewhere, like on Twitter at [@alexandberg](https://twitter.com/alexandberg), but I [someday](/someday/) hope to break free from that.
 I’m still trying to figure out how.

+Like life itself, this website is forever a _work in progress_.

 ## Technology